elifyagmurduran/elifyagmurduran/README.md

 a system that vectorizes:
 - structured databases
-- document corpora
-with configurable embedding modes for retrieval & classification workflows.
+- document corpora with configurable embedding modes for retrieval & classification workflows.

-🔵 **full-stack product architecture**

-developing a scalable system with:
-- **react (web + mobile frontends)**
-- **python backend**
-- clean architecture & modular design principles

 ---